-Mac users have exceptional security records for decades, and this is for two reasons.
-One is that Macs are built with strong protective features and very few exploitable vulnerabilities, and the other is that most of the world owns PCs, so that is where cybercriminals have levied their efforts.
+Macs have had exceptional security records for decades, largely for two reasons.
+One is that Macs are built with strong protective features and very few exploitable vulnerabilities.
+The other is that most of the world owns PCs, so that is where cybercriminals have concentrated the bulk of their efforts.
 But the tide is changing, and hackers are learning how to circumvent Mac security protocols.

-With 2016’s KeRanger, the first trojan horse ransomware for Mac OSX, and 2017’s Patcher, a Mac ransomware spread through BitTorrent, we’ve seen that Macs are not completely invulnerable.
-Their security is strong straight out of the box, it’s true, but there are several extra security settings that bolster your protection if you set them up.
-Plus, there’s more than just malware attacks on Macs that you should be concerned with -- cybercriminals are always turning up with fake websites, phishing emails, and more trying to get you to slip up.
-So what can you do?
-Antivirus is the first step.
-Plus, these 7 tips to up your security defenses.
+With 2016’s KeRanger, the first Trojan ransomware for macOS, and 2017’s Patcher, a Mac ransomware spread through BitTorrent, we’ve seen that Macs are not invulnerable.
+Their security is strong straight out of the box, but there are several extra security settings that bolster your protection if you set them up.

 First, let’s look at the bulk of your built-in security tools.
 In System Preferences, click on Security & Privacy.
 You should see 4 tabs — General, FileVault, Firewall, and Privacy.
-Click the padlock icon so you can make changes.
+Click the padlock icon to unlock your Mac security preferences and make changes.
 (It will ask for your password in order to proceed.)

-This first tab allows you to take the most important step — set a password to be required in order to log on.
+This first tab allows you to take the most important step: setting a login password.
 If you have the choice to disable automatic login, check that box.
-Set a good, strong password, and all trespassing fingers, be they from a snooping family member or a laptop thief, will be unable to get past the login screen.
+Choose a strong password, and all trespassing fingers, be they from a snooping family member or a laptop thief, will be unable to get past the login screen.

-Here you can also select if you want apps to download only from the official Apple App Store, or also from “identified developers.”
-As a general rule, because all apps are vetted and measured to Apple’s standards, you can trust what you download from the Apple App Store.
-Downloading apps from “identified developers” is not necessarily a bad idea, as Apple will only approve developers who have proven themselves reliable, but the apps themselves won’t be vetted as deeply as those from Apple’s own App Store.
+Lastly, you can select if you want to allow app downloads solely from the official Apple App Store or also from “identified developers.”
+As a general rule, because all apps are vetted and measured to Apple’s standards, you can trust what you download from the App Store.
+Downloading apps from Apple’s identified developers is not necessarily a bad idea, as Apple will only approve developers who have proven themselves reliable, but the apps themselves won’t be vetted as comprehensively as those from the App Store.

-This is the second tab in Security & Privacy, and what the FileVault does is encrypt the data on your hard disk so that if anyone forces their way in, they cannot decrypt your data without a password or security key that you set.
-We recommend you turn on FileVault.
+FileVault encrypts the data on your hard disk so that if anyone forces their way in, they cannot decrypt your data without a password or security key that you set.
+We strongly recommend you turn on FileVault.

 Encrypting all your data is a laborious job, but your Mac will do it in the background while your computer is running, so you won’t experience downtime.

-This is the third tab in Security & Privacy, and it’s something with which you’re no doubt familiar.
 If you’ve ever worked in the corporate world, you know every security-conscious business uses a firewall to protect their network by blocking unwanted incoming traffic.
-We recommend you turn it on.
+We recommend you activate the firewall on your Mac.

-When you do, then click Firewall Options.
+When you do, click Firewall Options.
 In the dialogue box, you’ll see a list of all those apps and services that your system is allowing in.
-If you’d like to subtract or add any, use the + and - buttons at the base of the box.
+If you’d like to add or subtract any, use the + and - buttons at the base of the box.

 Also, check the box to Enable stealth mode.
 This gives you extra protection by putting a sort of invisibility cloak over your system.
 Any outside networks that try to ping it will get no response.

-When you click on one of those data categories, to the right you will see a list of your apps that have requested access to that particular data.
+When you click on one of those data categories, you will see a list of your apps that have requested access to that particular data.
 For instance, “Maps” would like to access your Location Services.
-Run through each of these and be sure you approve them and that they all make sense.
+Run through each of these categories, confirming or updating your settings as you deem appropriate.
+Make sure all the access permissions make sense — there’s no need to give an app access to data it shouldn’t need.
 When you’re done, click the padlock icon back into its locked position, and close the window.

 Whether you are using Safari or something else, open up Preferences and find the tab(s) for security and privacy.
-Read through your options, and select all that turn off website tracking.
+Read through your options and select anything that deactivates website tracking or gives you options on deleting tracking cookies.
 If the browser offers “safe browsing” in the form of reporting fraudulent websites, check that box too.
 Make sure you’re satisfied with all your browser settings.

-When updates are issued, they are meant to improve the system, usually in the form of security.
+OS updates are meant to improve your computer, usually in the form of security.
 Updates patch vulnerabilities, fortify security, and improve performance.
-Some fear that if they update their system, they’ll lose some information or be confused by new rules and tools.
-We need to disabuse this erroneous fear among the mass populace and guide people to the truth — a system update is your friend.
+Some people fear that if they update their system, they’ll lose valuable data, or get confused by a new interface and additional tools.
+Take our word for it: a system update is your friend.

 This tip is to protect your Mac from old-school thieves, the kind that snatch it physically and run.
-With Find My Mac, you can locate it on a map using GPS tracking, you can lock it remotely so that nobody can get in, and you can even wipe all the data remotely.
+Find My Mac lets you locate your computer on a map using GPS tracking, lock it remotely so that nobody can get in, and even wipe all the data remotely.
 We need to adjust your settings for this, so open up System Preferences and click the padlock to make changes.